Axway/streams-open-docs/content/en/docs/publishers/_index.md

 }
 ```

-When configured to connect to an `event` data source, Streams does not compute **incremental updates** and acts as an Event Hub that forwards events as is to all subscribers defined in the topic.
-In this case the subscription mode is forced to `event`.
+When configured to connect to an `event` data source, Streams does not compute **incremental updates** but acts as an Event Hub that forwards events, as is, to all subscribers defined in the topic.
+In this case, the subscription mode is forced to `event`.
 See [Subscription modes](../subscribers#subscription-modes) section for more details.

 ### Publishing in the absence of a subscriber